Ally search isn’t available right now.

 Every situation is different, but when we review your home loan application, we look at your:

 Credit score.
 This is determined by things like payment history and how long you’ve had credit.
 We’ll use this number to figure out how likely you are to pay back your loan and what interest rate you'll get.

 Debt-to-income ratio.
 This percentage is your total monthly expenses divided by your gross monthly income.

 Down payment.
 This is the amount paid up front when you purchase a home and isn't part of the loan.
 The higher the down payment, the less risky you seem to a lender — which could mean a lower interest rate, too.

 Employment history.
 We want to make sure you’ll be able to afford your home, so proof of income is important.

 It’s a good idea to get pre-qualified so you know how much you can afford and set a realistic budget.
 Plus, a letter from us gives you more leverage when house-hunting, putting you in a stronger negotiating position when you’re ready to make an offer.

-Give us a call at 1-855-256-2559 and speak to a Home Loan Advisor, or provide your information online and a Home Loan Advisor will call you.
+You can get started online or give us a call at 1-855-256-2559 to speak to a Home Loan Advisor.
 We want to learn more about you and what you’re looking for before we get started.

 What you should know about getting pre-qualified with us: